dominicphillips/amazing/README.md

 ## Go Client for the Amazon Product API

 A golang client for the amazon product api.
-This is very much WIP but it's still quite usable for tasks such as lookup and search.
+This is very much WIP but it's still quite usable for simple tasks such as lookup and search.
+Handles annoying things such as signature signing and xml -> struct mapping.

 MIT license.

+### Install

+    go get github.com/dominicphillips/amazing

 ### Configuration